Why should I trade Futures?

 Futures come in two main types:

-What does inverse mean?
+What do inverse and linear mean?

 For example, in Bitcoin-Dollar, because you are using Bitcoin as collateral and the contract is denominated in USD, as the price falls, the payout in bitcoin has to be higher to match the Dollar value.
 This means that if the Bitcoin-Dollar price goes up 10% your payoff is 9.9% and if it goes down 10% your BTC payoff is 11.1%.